 2.6.2 We note at paragraph 2.2.14(b) above that the 1987 Act imposes a general duty on local authorities to consider the needs of their area for further housing accommodation.
 Local authorities are also obliged to have regard to the amenities of the locality and to inspect houses of non-tolerable standards.
-There are also specific duties owed by local authorities to persons found to be homeless, which require local authorities to secure available accommodation for homeless persons.
+There are also

-28 Process - Right First Time: a practical guide for public authorities to decision-making and the law second edition - gov.scot (www.gov.scot)
+28 Process - Right First Time: a practical guide for public authorities to decision-making and the law - second edition - gov.scot (www.gov.scot)